Linear and nonlinear stability of rate-and-state faults: Spectral method for numerical solution of Uenishi and Rice [2003] eigenvalue problem

-which is nearly a discretization of the eigenvalue problem into a generalized eigenvalue problem, except that the matrices $K_{ij}$ and $S_{ij}$ are not square, but rather are $n-1$ along index $i$ by $n$ along index $j$.
-We add a constraint determined by the boundary conditions $\mathcal{V}(\pm1)=0$ that
+Using the approximations (\ref{eq:Kij}) and (\ref{eq:Sij}) in (\ref{eq:URa}) we arrive to the system of equations \begin{linenomath*} \end{linenomath*} which is nearly a discretization of the eigenvalue problem into a generalized eigenvalue problem, except that the matrices $K_{ij}$ and $S_{ij}$ are not square, but rather are $n-1$ along index $i$ by $n$ along index $j$.
+We add a constraint determined by the boundary conditions $\mathcal{V}(\pm1)=0$ that \begin{linenomath*} \end{linenomath*} the left hand side of which, via (\ref{eq:de}), may be approximated by classic Gaussian quadrature \begin{linenomath*} \end{linenomath*} and hence the additional constraint can simply be written as \begin{linenomath*} \end{linenomath*} We may add this condition by introducing an $i=n$-th equation to the system (\ref{eq:subsys}) by updating the matrices $K_{ij}$ and $S_{ij}$ to \begin{linenomath*} \end{linenomath*} leading to the generalized eigenvalue problem \begin{linenomath*} \end{linenomath*} Solving this problem for $n$ discrete eigenvalues $\eta_q$ and $n$ discretized eigenfunctions $\phi_q(s_j)$ we may construct the $n$ discretized eigenfunctions $\mathcal{V}_q(x_i)$ using (\ref{eq:Sij}).